Augmenting Multi-Agent Communication with State Delta Trajectory: Introduction

 \section{Introduction}

 Multi-agent systems based on Large Language Models (LLMs) have demonstrated remarkable performance in solving complex tasks~\cite{guo2024llmmultiagentsurvey, selfcollaboration, multiagentdebate}.
-While it is not surprising that combining outputs from different LLMs could improve the system performance~\cite{xu2023peerreview, pre_cikm, xu-etal-2024-magic}, studies have shown that building a multi-agent system with a single base LLM can also boost the LLM’s performance~\cite{chan2023chateval,hongmetagpt, multiagentdebate}.
+While it is not surprising that combining outputs from different LLMs could improve system performance~\cite{xu2023peerreview, pre_cikm, xu-etal-2024-magic}, studies have shown that building a multi-agent system with a single base LLM can also boost the LLM’s performance~\cite{chan2023chateval,hongmetagpt, multiagentdebate}.
 These systems construct multiple agents from the same LLM, varying their profiles or access to information, which can be seen as another form of the inference scaling law~\cite{inference_scaling_laws, qian2025scalinglargelanguagemodelbased}.
-Therefore, how to build effective multi-agent frameworks or workflows to improve LLMs in downstream tasks has been widely studied in recent literature.
+Therefore, methods for building effective multi-agent frameworks or workflows to improve LLMs in downstream tasks have been widely studied in recent literature.

 Despite their differences in motivation and methodology, the majority of existing multi-agent frameworks rely on natural language tokens to build the communication protocol between agents~\cite{wu2024autogen, li2023camel, qian-etal-2024-chatdev, xieopenagents}, which may not be the optimal solution for agent communication.
 Natural language is appealing for its generalizability and interpretability, but it down samples the model’s internal states to concrete tokens before transferring information, which could lead to information loss in many cases.
 For example, in inference, an LLM may consider multiple reasoning paths, in both correct and incorrect ones could appear.
 However, only one path is ultimately sampled and presented to other agents~\cite{nlreasoningsurvey, llmrobustreasoning}, and if the sampled one is incorrect, there is no way for other agents to recover what is lost in this sampling process.